Almost toric fibrations on K3 surfaces via degenerations: Introduction

 We turn to formulate a result in this direction.
 Given a toric K\"ahler form $\omega$ on the ambient space $X$, let $P_{\omega}$ be the associated moment polytope.
 On $\partial P_{\omega}$ there is a nodal integral affine structure $\mathcal{A}_{GS}$ considered in the Gross-Siebert program.
 It extends the standard piecewise affine structure on $\partial P_{\omega}$ with nodal singularities occurring in the interiors of the $1$-skeleton.
 See \S\ref{SecGrossSiebert} for details.

-\begin{thm} Let $V$ be a smooth anti-canonical hypersurface in a smooth toric Fano $X$.
-Then the restriction of any toric K\"ahler form admits a symplectic Kulikov model.
-The integral affine structure induced by Lemma \ref{lmIntAffStr} on the associated intersection complex is integral affine isomorphic up to nodal slides with $(P_{\omega},\mathcal{A}_{GS}).$ \end{thm}
+\begin{thm} Let $V$ be a smooth anti-canonical hypersurface in a smooth toric Fano 3-fold $X$.
+Then the restriction of any toric K\"ahler form admits a symplectic Kulikov model of Type III.
+The integral affine structure induced by Lemma \ref{lmIntAffStr} on the associated intersection complex is integral affine isomorphic up to nodal slides with $(\partial P_{\omega},\mathcal{A}_{GS}).$ \end{thm}